Skip to content

 For security, create a dedicated read-only user for Reeflow rather than using an admin account.
 This limits the potential impact if credentials are compromised.

-PostgreSQL 14 introduced the pg_read_all_data role, which grants read access to all tables regardless of which user creates them:
+PostgreSQL 14 introduced the pg_read_all_data role, which grants read access to all tables across all schemas on the instance:

 -- Create the user